SSLMate/certspotter/man/certspotter-script.md

 Additional fields will be added in the future based on user feedback.
 Please open an issue at <https://github.com/SSLMate/certspotter> if you have a use case for another field.

+# DETERMINING IF A CERTIFICATE IS AUTHORIZED

+You may want to compare a discovered certificate against a database of legitimate certificates to decide whether to raise an alarm about it.
+Beware the following caveats:

+ * Since certificates may be logged to CT in the form of a precertificate, it doesn't work to compare the discovered certificate's fingerprint against a list of legitimate fingerprints.

+ * Since malicious certificate authorities can issue certificates with duplicate serial numbers, it is not secure to compare the the discovered certificate's serial number against a list of legitimate serial numbers.

+ * Since malicious certificate authorities can put any value in a certificate's Subject Key Identifier (SKI) extension, it is not secure to compare a discovered certificate's Subject Key Identifier against a list of legitimate Subject Key Identifiers.

+ * Since malicious certificate authorities can put any value in the certificate's Issuer field, it is not secure to compare a discovered certificate's Issuer against a list of authorized Issuers.

+To determine if a certificate is legitimate, you should do one of the following:

+ * Compare the discovered certificate's TBS hash (as provided in the `$TBS_SHA256` variable) against a list of authorized TBS hashes.
+The TBS hash is computed over the DER encoding of the certificate's TBSCertificate, *with any SCT extension removed*.
+You can use the `-printhash` option of the certspotter-authorize(8) command to compute a certificate's TBS hash.

+ * Compare the discovered certificate's public key hash (as provided in the `$PUBKEY_SHA256` variable) against a list of authorized public key hashes.
+The public key hash is computed over the DER encoding of the certificate's Subject Public Key Info.
+You can use the following openssl command to compute a certificate's public key hash: `openssl x509 -pubkey -noout | openssl pkey -pubin -outform DER | openssl sha256`

 # EXAMPLES